 This is the third painting in the series in progress, called "Stevens Mill".
 The image is based on a black and white photo that I took around 1975.
 The diving board used to be attached to an open dancing pavilion that saw a lot of use in the '60s, but they are both gone now.
 I did not know the children, but I hope they have prospered.
 The dark-haired child also appeared in Stevens Mill 1: Stair to Water.

-This is not my boat, but I started to build a copy of her a few years ago, before the recession of 2008 intervened.
-By that time, I had bought a whole tree of pine lumber, and spent two years building a boat shed; I read lots of boat-building books, purchased a beautifully hand-drawn set of plans, made all the molds for the hull, and read nearly all of the Aubrey/Maturin Novels.
+I started to build a copy of this boat a few years ago, before the recession of 2008 intervened.
+I bought a whole tree of pine lumber, and spent two years building a boat shed; I read lots of boat-building books, purchased a beautifully hand-drawn set of plans, made all the molds for the hull, and read nearly all of the Aubrey/Maturin Novels.
 I don't regret a minute of the effort, and I met some wonderful like-minded folk, and had a great time.
 I still believe she's a very beautiful design.
 The boat is a gaff-rigged six-meter canoe yawl, named "Eun Na Mara" (Scottish Gaelic for "Bird of the Sea"), and designed by Iain Oughtred.

 9 x 12 inches, watercolor, 2019 original painting $315